Peloton's stock takes a spill, even as IPO underwriters cheer it on

 At the end of September, WeWork’s parent company was forced to abandon its much-anticipated IPO due to skepticism about its burgeoning losses and corporate governance problems, and Wall Street has become more picky since then.

-SmileDirectClub SDC.O, an unprofitable company selling teeth aligners directly to customers, has slumped 60% since its IPO on Sept.
+SmileDirectClub (SDC.O), an unprofitable company selling teeth aligners directly to customers, has slumped 60% since its IPO on Sept.
 11, even after analysts from its underwriters overwhelmingly recommended buying the stock.

 Uber Technologies Inc (UBER.N), 2019’s most hotly anticipated public listing, has tumbled 30% since its May IPO.
 Most analysts covering Uber recommend buying its shares, according to Refinitiv.